gbmitchell/math4610/HW1/problem_4.md

     hellow world from thread 2
     There are 4 threads!

-Each thread printed hello world along with its thread id.
+Each thread printed hello world followed by its thread id.
 Parallel threads run at the same time, but one thread can be ahead or behind the other in terms of a timeline.
-The barrier in the code ensures that all threads have reached the barrier before proceding order each thread printed indicates value (24) is the number of binary digits that define the machine epsilon and the second is related to the decimal version of the same value.
-The number of decimal digits that can be represented is roughly eight (e-08 on the end of the second value).
+The barrier in the code ensures that all threads have reached the specified barrier before proceding.
+According to the output, the order each thread reached the barrier was thread 0 first, thread 3 second, thread 1 third, and thread 2 last.
+Once they all reached the berrier, they all continued and only thread 0 was allowed to print the total number of threads.
+If the machine had more than 4 processors availale, the output would reflect it with added lines of hello world and thread id numbers.

 **Last Modified:** September/2018